scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 support to enhance the reproducibility of research results.
 Execution metadata recording systems through event control, workflows and libraries are the approaches that are investigated and quite a good number of softwares and tools implement them.
-Yet the aspect of the discoverability of these results in a reproducible manner is still an unfulfilled need.
+Yet the aspect of having of these results discoverable in a reproducible manner is still an unfulfilled need.
 This paper proposes a container based reproducible record and the cloud platform to support it.
-The cloud platform provides an API that can easily be integrated to the existing Data Driven Simulation Management tools and allow: reproducibility assessments, world wide web discoverability and sharing.
+The cloud platform provides an API that can easily be integrated to the existing Data Driven Simulation Management tools and allow: reproducibility assessments, world wide web discoverable and sharing.
 We described an integration use case with Sumatra and explained how beneficial and useful it is for Sumatra users to link our cloud API to their Sumatra tool.
 This platform main focus is to provide standard and generic ways for scientists to